leonardo-anjos/javascript-studies/README.md

-# Studies-JavaScript
+# Studies JavaScript

-repository of studies focused on web technologies, with a main focus on JavaScript frameworks and libraries
+Repository dedicated to studies in web technologies, with a main focus on JavaScript frameworks and libraries